top of page

 “Self Portrait as a Sifter” - The Inflectionist Review

-“My Father Never Told Me Tales of Our Past” - Shō Poetry Journal (fc)
+“My Father Never Told Me Tales of Our Past” - Shō Poetry Journal (forthcoming)

 “Meditation on Memory with Wind in My Ear” - The Emerson Review (fc)